openbabel/documentation/Stereochemistry/stereo.rst

 Although Open Babel has data structures to support a variety of forms of stereochemistry, currently little use is made of any stereochemistry other than tetrahedral and cis/trans (and square planar to a certain degree).

 We will look first of all at how stereochemistry information is stored, accessed, and modified.
 Then we describe how this information is deduced from the chemical structure.
-This chapter should be read in combination with the API documentation (see Stereochemistry overview page found under "Modules").
+This chapter should be read in combination with the API documentation (see the Stereochemistry overview page found under "Modules").

 Accessing stereochemistry information
 -------------------------------------